 Turn your dusty concrete slab, into a fabulous floor with zero downtime to install.

 Almost any structurally sound concrete floor can be polished, no matter new or old.
 There are a few exceptions for new concrete floors, where the slab should be in place for at least 28 days, to ensure the concrete mixture has properly dried.

 We start with mechanically diamond grinding the floor to reveal the stone in the concrete.
 We then do concrete repairs to fill in any cracks and holes.

 After the concrete slab is repaired and the stone exposed, we make many passes over the floor using a variety of grits.
 We then fill up any remaining gaps and cracks with concrete grout, before finishing the first step with concrete hardener and allowing it to cure overnight.

-Once it is cured, we move on to resign pads and begin polishing the concrete to the desired sheen using series of grids.
+Once it is cured, we move on to resin pads and begin polishing the concrete to the desired sheen using series of grits.